 Pagan religions of all sorts were still fairly popular in Europe by the 12th century, although underground.
-The worship of Hecate and Asherah in HT are examples of this.
-In many of these religions priestesses were the equal to, or superiors of, the male devotees, so this is an excellent background choice for female Druid characters.
+The worship of Hecate and Asherah in the Hidden Tradition world are examples of this.
+In many of these religions priestesses were equal to, or superiors of, the male devotees, so this is an excellent background choice for female Druid characters.

 Even fairly orthodox mainstream religions had sects that would be considered “out there” by today’s standards.
 The worship of the Shekinah (female principal) was very popular in Judaism, as of course the worship of the Virgin Mary in Christianity.
 Here’s a quote:

 “A different tradition of female sanctity was also developing in western Christendom over the course of the central and high middle ages, that is the traditions of the ancient female martyrs and saintly penitents.
 Largely traveling from the Christian east, these began to mature in Latin hagiography in the ninth century, beginning a process of development which would continue for the rest of the middle ages.
 Simultaneously cults focused on the relics of such women as Mary Magdalene and Catherine of Alexandria (some also imported from the east) grew.
 By the thirteenth century the legends of these early Christian women were widely disseminated and incorporated into hagiographic collections intended for preachers.
 The most important of these was the Golden Legend, completed by the Dominican James of Voragine in 1258.
 Thirty-one of the 182 legends included in this collection concerned female saints, all of them figures from the New Testament or the early church.”